AI in Car Insurance Pricing: How Artificial Intelligence Affects Your Rates in 2026

 The Regulatory Landscape in 2026

-Regulation of AI in insurance is evolving rapidly but remains a patchwork of state-level rules with no comprehensive federal framework.
-Key developments include:
+Regulation of AI in insurance remains a patchwork of state-level rules with no comprehensive federal framework.
+However, several major developments have taken effect or are imminent as of May 2026:

 Regulations Are Still Catching Up

-While 23 states have adopted NAIC AI guidance, most rules are non-binding and focused on health insurance.
-Auto insurance AI pricing remains relatively under-regulated.
+While NAIC's AI Systems Evaluation Tool is being piloted in 12 states, most guidance remains non-binding and many rules are still focused on health insurance.
+Auto insurance AI pricing remains relatively under-regulated at the federal level.
 Until stronger laws are enacted, your best protection is staying informed, shopping around, and exercising your right to request an explanation from your insurer.

 Your Consumer Rights